ietf-wg-cellar/matroska-specification/iana.md

 a Change Controller (IESG or email of registrant) and an optional Reference to a document describing the Chapter Codec ID.

+The Chapter Codec IDs are to be allocated according to the "First Come First Served" policy [@!RFC8126].

 `ChapProcessCodecID` values of "0" and "1" are RESERVED to the IETF for future use.

 ## Media Types